thundergnat/SDL2-ttf/README.md

 ### <a name="TTF_SetFontOutline"></a> `TTF_SetFontOutline($font, $outline)`

-  * Get the current outline size of the loaded font.
+  * Set the current outline size of the loaded font.

   * Takes: